Mattcreates25/intern_journal/README.md

 1. A function to call sequences from the selected repository
 2. A function to subset data if necessary
 3. A function to create phylogenetic relationships
-4. A function to run different types of alignments(pairwise,)
+4. A function to run different types of alignments(pairwise, multiple sequence alignment, global and local)